iamjamlin/AuraMuse/terms/en/index.md

 ### 1. Scope of Benefits

-Membership benefits are limited to member-only content and features expressly identified within Auralis.
+Membership benefits are limited to member-only content and features expressly identified within AuraMuse.
 They do not grant you any copyright, ownership, or right to sublicense the relevant content to any third party.

 ### 2. Permitted Use

-Membership benefits are provided only for your personal, non-commercial, non-transferable use on lawful devices and within Auralis.
+Membership benefits are provided only for your personal, non-commercial, non-transferable use on lawful devices and within AuraMuse.
 Without our written permission, you may not:

 - Copy, distribute, resell, rent, or sublicense member content
 - Bulk extract, export, reproduce, transfer, or provide member content to third parties